hoffmangroup/segway/doc/segway.rst

 DeterministicCPT parameters.
 You are unlikely to use this unless you are generating your own models manually.

+The :option:`--transition-prior-strength`\=\ *number* option creates a pseudocount to the label-label transition matrix.
+In general, if there is zero probability for (say) label 1 to transition to label 2, then in the inference step the algorithm will never assign any instances of this transition, and so the probability will still be zero after the next parameter update step.
+Thus EM gets stuck in a local optimum and a zero probability appears in the label-label transition matrix.
+By adding a pseudocount is a way to avoid ever getting zeros in this matrix.
+It is a good idea to add a pseudocount for all Segway runs.

 Seeding
 ~~~~~~~
 Segway can be forced to run with a specified random number generator seed by